 In India, electronic signatures are not permitted for the following documents or transactions:

 - Other than a cheque, negotiable instruments such as promissory notes or bills of exchange;

 - trust deeds;

 - contract for the sale or conveyance of immovable property or any interest in such immovable property.

 The transition to electronic signature software can appear intimidating, but it can be something that is a relatively quick win for most legal teams looking to embark on their legal transformation journey; it’s a relatively simple process to get started on a scale that you are comfortable with and provides very visible benefits and ROI for your stakeholders.
-If you need some help, we’d love to have an obligation-free one-on-one conversation with you about digital signature platforms and digitising your contractual processes.
+If you need some help with legal documents, we’d love to have an obligation-free one-on-one conversation with you about digital signature platforms and digitising your contractual processes, including building your contract negotiation playbooks.
 We work with many legal teams of all sizes and provide a Contract Lifecycle Management solution that helps you draft, review and manage all your contracts.